Miljenko Matijevic

-Miljenko Matijevic (born November 30, 1964) is a Croatian-American singer, best known as the lead vocalist and songwriter of the rock band Steelheart.
+Miljenko Matijevic (born November 30, 1964) is a Croatian-American singer, best known as the lead vocalist and songwriter of the hard rock band Steelheart.
 He has a big following in South Korea and has worked on several South Korean TV series.
 He has also released several soundtracks for South Korean TV series.
-In 2010, he did a tour with Ray Manzarek and Robby Krieger of rock band the Doors, singing the parts of the late Jim Morrison.
+In 2010, he did a tour with Ray Manzarek and Robby Krieger of rock band the Doors, singing the parts of Jim Morrison.

 Early life

-Matijevic was born in Zagreb in 1964.
+Matijevic was born on November 30, 1964 in Zagreb.
 He lived there with his brother and grandparents until 1970 when his parents collected him from Croatia and moved with him and his brother to Scarsdale, New York.
 When Matijevic was 7, the family moved to Greenwich, Connecticut.
 Michael's brother, John, learned to play the guitar and Michael would often sing along, particularly country music, as that is what their father enjoyed.
 When Michael was 9 he joined the local church choir.
 However, the biggest change was when Michael was 11 and discovered Led Zeppelin.